syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Tables.md

 N> In XlsIO, tables are supported only for Excel 2007 and later formats (*.xlsx files).

-The folloiwng code sample explains the creation of a simple table by the range of data from an existing worksheet.
+The following code sample explains the creation of a simple table by the range of data from an existing worksheet.

 {% tabs %}
 {% highlight c# %}